iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.8
+- Added `avatar_movement_speed` gear set.
+Intended to only have movement speed piece in it and will combine with the avatar gear set when an avatar is out and a movement speed buff is active.
+This allows having avatar gear still on when intending to also be moving quickly (putting Fleet Wind up with Garuda out will no longer cancel eachother out, lose movement speed gear going from idle set to avatar set but then gaining quickening from Fleet Wind)
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.
+- Fixed precast from switching gear when attempting to use a Blood Pact when they are not ready yet.

 Version 12.7.1
 - Adjusted the default Aftermath colors.
 Flipped AM1 and AM2 for consitancy with Bars distance coloring (green --> blue --> yellow).